-Comm. of Audit Finding FOCUS AREA / MATTERS RAISED ACTION PLAN AND RESPONSE BY MANAGEMENT RESPONSIBLE OFFICIAL(S) TARGET DATE FOR IMPLEMENTATION The Risk Management Committee met on the following dates: Disagree with finding.
+TARGET DATE FOR IMPLEMENTATION 28 February 2024 30 November 2023 RESPONSIBLE OFFICIAL(S) Chief Financial Officer SCM Manager Financial Accounting Manager Chief Financial Offlicer Financial Accounting ACTION PLAN AND RESPONSE BY MANAGEMENT The Risk Management Committee met on the following dates: Disagree with finding.
 1. 22 July 2022 2.
 12 August 2022 3.
 18 October 2022 4.
 11 April 2023 5.
-16 May 2023 Regarding The ICT committee members never had the meeting in the current financial year.
-Management has appointed senior managers that will serve as members of the committee therefore in 2023/2024, municipality shall have ICT committee meetings and minutes etc. Agree with Finding.
-(CoAF 3) Internal control deficiency - Occurrence of expenditure (Part B - inventory and capital assets) Management partially agrees with audit finding, Inventory and capital assets are usually physically verified for existence, management however agree that internal controls can be strengthened to include the delivery notes by the suppliers and the goods received note to indicate that the municipality received a specific capital asset as ordered & in a working condition.
-Chief Financial Officer SCM Manager Financial Accounting Manager 28 February 2024 (CoAF 4) AFS High level review: Casting and cross-casting; Comparability and Cosmetic issues Management agrees with audit finding, the amount noted by auditors is correcting of previous years audit findings that were not evaluated by auditors due to the reporting Chief Financial Offiicer 30 November 2023
+16 May 2023 5.
+16 May 2023 Management has appointed senior managers that will serve as members of the committee therefore in 2023/2024, municipality shall have ICT committee meetings and minutes etc. Agree with Finding.
+Management partially agrees with audit finding, inventory and capital assets are usually physically verified for existence, management however agree that internal controls can be strengthened to include the delivery notes by the suppliers and the goods received note to indicate that the municipality received a specific capital asset as ordered & in a working condition.
+Management agrees with audit finding, the amount noted by auditors is correcting of previous years audit findings that were not FOCUS AREA / MATTERS RAISED Internal control deficiency - Occurrence of expenditure (Part B - inventory and capital assets) AFS High level review: Casting and cross-casting; Comparability and Cosmetic .mmo of Audit gnibnii (CoAF 3) (CoAF 4)

+TARGET DATE FOR IMPLEMENTATION 6

+RESPONSIBLE OFFICIAL(S) Manager

-3ibu FOCUS AREA / MATTERS RAISED ACTION PLAN AND RESPONSE BY RESPONSIBLE TARGET DATE FOR Common A To MANAGEMENI OFFICIAL(S) IMPLEMENTATION deadlines, time was prioritised to findings that had impact on previous Audit Reports.
-Financial Accounting Manager Management agrees with audit finding, these was cosmetic error on the amount before change in estimate balance while preparing the narrative disclosure and indicating impact in the change in management estimates.
+ACTION PLAN AND RESPONSE BY MANAGEMENT evaluated by auditors due to the reporting deadlines, time was prioritised to findings that had impact on previous Audit Reports.
+Management agrees with audit finding, these was cosmetic error on the amount before change in estimate balance while preparing the narrative disclosure and indicating impact in the change in management estimates.
 Annual financial statement will be adjusted with the correct amounts of the change in estimates.
 Management agrees with audit finding, the disclosure note 34 excluded Recoveries (Gains on debt impairment provision adjustment) amounting to R357 252,00 this amount will be correct included on the adjusted AFS and amount disclosed of Gain on disposal of assets amounting to R63 453 relates to the restated figure of 2021 this amount will be correctly excluded from the adjusted AFS Management agrees with audit finding, the amount will be corrected on the adjusted AFS set to agree with property plant and equipment note, that discloses the difference as corrections made on the Fixed Asset register during the year under review.
 The line item "Provision" included under liabilities was previously correctly disclosed as "Employee benefit obligation".
-However, in the current financial year, it was noted that this line item has now been disclosed as "Provision", instead of Employee benefits obligation as disclosed in the prior year financial statements, which may result in comparability and consistency issues as provisions are recorded
+However, in the current financial year, it was noted that this line item has now been disclosed as "Provision", instead of Employee benefits

+FOCUS AREA / MATTERS RAISED issues

+Comm.
+To Audit Finding